-Private carryover will be available in 2019-20 for Class 3 entitlement holders.
+Private carryover will be available in 2019-20 for eligible Class 3 entitlement holders, who submitted their meter reading by 31 July 2019.

-An individual may carryover any water allocated to them and not used in the 2018-19 water year, up to 20 percent of the volume of Class 3 entitlements held on 30 June 2019
+An individual may carryover any water allocated to them and not used in the 2018-19 water year, up to 20 per cent of the volume of Class 3 entitlements held on 30 June 2019.

-The maximum allocation against entitlements for a water year is 100 percent, including private carryover.
+The maximum allocation against entitlements for a water year is 100 per cent, including private carryover.